tvw/conda-setenv/README.md

 ### Initialization

-Add this to your .bashrc-file.
+Add this to your .bashrc-file after the initialisation code of Miniconda.
 If you use [RVM](https://rvm.io), add it after the initialization of RVM, otherwise the cd-hook of RVM will not work anymore.

 ```sh
 source /path/to/conda-setenv